n01103934/Thermometer/index.md

 [pictures of my parts](https://raw.githubusercontent.com/n01103934/Thermometer/master/images/parts.png)

 # Sept 25 2018
 Worked on budget for project and I completed it.
-I will provide a excel document of the budget in my respository.
+I have provided a excel document of the budget in my Github respository.

 # Sept 18 2018
 Worked on project schedule and submitted it.
-I provided a microsoft project document of the schedule in my Gibhub respository.
+I provided a microsoft project document of the schedule in my Github respository.

 # Sept 11 2018
 Worked on proposal and submitted it.
 I also provided a word document and pdf of proposal in my Github respository.